uyuni-project/uyuni-rfc/accepted/0000-retail-pxe-database.md

 In scenarios where terminals are connected to the branch server proxy, `pxeserver_id` is currently assumed to be branch server proxy and can be detected as such by event handler.
 However architectures where proxy server is not involved such detection will not work (for example Hub scenarios where peripheral server is used instead of proxy server).

-One way to solve this is adapt saltboot to send IP address or FQDN of server which provided initrd and kernel during PXE boot.
+Way to solve this is adapt saltboot to send IP address or FQDN of server which provided initrd and kernel during PXE boot.
 This can be obtained by parsing DHCP response for `next-server` field.
 DHCP response is stored and available in dracut environment where saltboot is operating.
 Mandatory requirement in this case will be that such server is managed by Uyuni/SUSE Manager.

+When the FQDN of `next-server` is not in the Uyuni database, such is the case when terminal is connected directly to the Uyuni, then `pxeserver_id` would be set to `null`.

 This is related to the [Hub Retail extension](https://github.com/uyuni-project/uyuni-rfc/pull/45) discussion about how should Retail architecture look like in Hub environment.